 A parent requesting mediation must put the request in writing.
-(See Appendix: Request for Mediation and Due Process Complaint Form, page 50.)
+(See Appendix: Request for Mediation and Due Process Complaint Form, page 48.)
 A copy of the request should be sent to the school system and to the Office of Administrative Hearings (OAH).
 OAH will schedule the mediation session within 20 calendar days from when it receives the request.

-More information about mediation, due process hearings, and the complaint process can also be found on the MSDE website: www.marylandpublicschools.org/MSDE/ divisions/earlyinterv/complaint_investigation/.
+For more information about mediation, due process hearings, and the complaint process, visit: www.marylandpublicschools.org.